- Concrete Life Upgrades

 ⚠️ One word of caution: if you have a lot of trauma, these are actually pretty shitty circumstances that can allow the upsetting thoughts that you are generally keeping at bay to surface.
 I personally endorse people engaging in avoidance behaviors as much as they need to to stay sane, even if that means finding ways of showering less frequently or more quickly or finding ways of redirecting your attention in those moments, e.g. with a podcast or audio book or a more concrete and less-triggering topic that needs thinking through.

-This is a tiny example, but when you close the door behind you, turn the doorknob so that the latch doesn’t click into place.
-Withdraw the latch, pull the door closed, and then release the knob so that it doesn’t have to loudly clunk over the strike plate.
-It’s maybe an action associated with trying not to wake a sleeping baby, but you can implement it in everyday life to just decrease the loudness/disruption for people around you.
+This is a tiny example, but when you close the door behind you, turn the doorknob so that the latch doesn’t click loudly into place.
+Withdraw the latch, gently pull the door closed, and then release the knob so that it doesn’t have to loudly clunk over the strike plate.
+It’s maybe an action associated with trying not to wake a sleeping baby, but you can implement it in everyday life to just decrease the loudness/disruption for people around you and increase your situational awareness.

 Know How to Interact with the Police